sjk7876/brickhack11/instructions.md

 You need two terminals open.

+In one, run `pip install -r requirements.txt` (if you haven't done so)

-In one, run `py manage.py tailwind install` (if you haven't done so)
+Then run `py manage.py tailwind install` (if you haven't done so)

 Then run `py manage.py tailwind start`